 Installation guide#

 To use PyMechanical, a licensed copy of Ansys Mechanical must be installed locally.
 The installed version determines the available interface and features.
-PyMechanical is compatible with Mechanical 2023 R2 and later on Windows and Linux.
-If you face any issues while setting up or using PyMechanical, please go though FAQs and known issues and limitations sections.
+PyMechanical is compatible with Mechanical 2024 R1 and later on Windows and Linux.
+If you face any issues while setting up or using PyMechanical, see FAQs and Known issues and limitations.

 Install the package#